 3 credits, Fall/Winter/Spring/Summer On-the-job experience working with an agricultural business/farm.
-Students are allowed to enroll in CWE after completing nine credits of organic farming courses.
-Co-requisite: CWE-281 seminar.
-Required: Students expected to work a minimum of 108 job-site hours.
+Students are allowed to enroll in CWE after completing nine credits of Organic Farming courses.
+Required: Students are expected to work a minimum of 108 job site hours.
+Corequisite: CWE-281